colehocking/hogsniffer/README.md

-#hogsniffer
+# hogsniffer

-Use Trufflehog to scan repositories
+Use Trufflehog to scan repositories from Docker container

 ## Description